watertap-org/watertap/README.md

 ## Cite this work

-To cite this work, use the "Cite this repository" feature available on the right side of this repository page or use the reference text given below.
+To cite this work, please use the "Cite this repository" feature available on the right side of this repository page.

-> WaterTAP contributors.
-WaterTAP: An open-source water treatment model library.
-Version 1.2.
-Sponsored by California Energy Commission, National Alliance for Water Innovation, and USDOE.
-Available at https://github.com/watertap-org/watertap.

 ## Funding Acknowledgements